SAP-archive/cloud-socialspringdemo/README.md

 Quick start
 -----------

-Clone the repo, `git clone https://github.com/sapnwcloud/socialspringdemo.git`, or [download the latest release](https://github.com/sapnwcloud/socialspringdemo/zipball/master).
+Clone the repo, `git clone https://github.com/sap/cloud-socialspringdemo.git`, or [download the latest release](https://github.com/sap/cloud-socialspringdemo/zipball/master).

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, the SAP NetWeaver Cloud - Samples project will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, the SAP HANA Cloud - Samples project will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: